Travelling to Thailand with a baby

 Which island or city should you choose with a baby?

-There are a few things worth thinking about when deciding where to go in Thailand with a baby.
+There are a few things worth considering when deciding where to stay in Thailand with a baby.

-• Are you after an authentic Thai atmosphere, or do you prefer resorts with pools?
+- Are you looking for an authentic Thai atmosphere, or do you prefer the convenience of resort areas with pools and family-friendly facilities?

-Below, we’ve shared a few thoughts on some of the most popular areas to visit in Thailand with a baby.
+Below, we’ve shared our thoughts on some of the most popular destinations to visit in Thailand with a baby.

 Bangkok

-Bangkok can be great fun for a few days at the start or end of your trip, but you probably won’t want to spend your whole holiday in such a busy city.
+Bangkok with a baby can be great fun for a few days at the start or end of your trip, but you probably won’t want to spend your whole holiday in such a busy city.

 From here, you can easily head to mainland cities or beaches like Hua Hin or Pattaya.